Is Saint Joseph's College accredited?

 Can I transfer credits I earned a long time ago?

-Yes, we will go as far back as your transfer credits take you, as
+some exceptions that are determined during the transcript evaluation We will go as far back as your transfer credits take you, as

 long as they are from a regionally accredited program of study.
 There is